moussetc/mattermost-plugin-giphy/README.md

 **Maintainer:** [@moussetc](https://github.com/moussetc)

-A Mattermost plugin to post GIFs from **Giphy or Tenor or Klipy** with slash commands.
+A Mattermost plugin to post GIFs from **Giphy, Tenor, or Klipy** with slash commands.

 ## Usage